 Smartphones are undoubtedly becoming a vital organ for people, without which tasks look impossible to accomplish.
 The wide gamut of mobile applications has simplified life to such an extent that everything can be done at the tap of a button.

-Accurate and complete testing should be included in application development strategy.
-In order to ensure the efficiency of the testing process, app testers should focus on following key areas:
+Accurate and complete testing should be included in the application development strategy.
+To ensure the efficiency of the testing process, app testers should focus on the following key areas: